my0sot1s/redux-i18n-dual/README.md

-# This's a folk version of redux-i18n
+# This's a fork version of redux-i18n
 - Follow it at: [redux-i18n](https://www.npmjs.com/package/redux-i18n)

 # Description